Aymen-Nacer/Build-IBM-Watson-Assistant-Chatbot/README.md

 # Build-IBM-Watson-Assistant-Chatbot
-in this repo  I built IBM Watson Assitant that is enabled to answer about working hours queries for different regions.
+(Smart Methods Internship) in this repo  I built IBM Watson Assitant that is enabled to answer about working hours queries for different regions.

 intents: